samitkumarpatel/samitkumarpatel.github.io/README.md

 ### Day-to-Day Responsibilities

 In my daily work, I am primarily engaged in:
-- Applying **Generative AI (GenAI)** to automate DevOps workflows and enhance the software development lifecycle.
+- Leveraging **Generative AI (GenAI)** to streamline various workflows like SelfService portal, DevOps workflow, to reduce manual effort, and enhance productivity throughout the software development lifecycle.
 - **Infrastructure Design** and **Provisioning**, ensuring scalable and secure cloud-native environments.
 - Performing a broad range of **DevOps activities**, from automation to deployment.
 - Designing and implementing robust **CI/CD pipelines**.